 In addition to the fresh and convenient factor, Walmart uses its scale for good and supports local communities by selling local produce which I believe is super important.
 Walmart offers a variety of locally grown in season fresh produce delivered to you daily, and is restocked 1x a day with a 100% fresh guarantee.
 If you’re not satisfied with their produce, they’ll give you a full refund.
 So, if you haven’t been to Walmart lately, today is the day – and this Strawberry Avocado Pasta Salad is one of the hundred reasons why.

 As I previously mentioned, this Strawberry Avocado Pasta Salad is a take on your favorite Strawberry Poppy Seed Spinach Salad but with all the bells and whistles.
 In short, it’s flavor- texture heaven.
 If you’ve never tried lettuce in your pasta salads before – it’s fabulous, so don’t be scared away.
 In fact, combining your favorite green salads (or sandwich fixings) with pasta to create a pasta salad is a hot summer trend that I totally endorse.
-I’ve combined lettuce with pasta to create my BLT Pasta Salad with Creamy Lemon Chive Dressing (a MUST!) and upcoming Po Boy Shrimp Pasta Salad and Cubano Mojo Pasta Salad.
+I’ve combined lettuce with pasta to create my BLT Pasta Salad with Creamy Lemon Chive Dressing (a MUST!) and upcoming Po’ Boy Shrimp Pasta Salad and Cubano Pasta Salad with Mojo Dressing.
 But in the meantime, you neeeed this Strawberry Avocado Pasta Salad!

 HELPFUL TIPS TO MAKE THIS PASTA SALAD